erkkaervice/cub3D/README.md

 The Makefile handles building `libft`, `MLX42`, and cub3D itself.
 Run:

-make
+'make'

 After building, the executable `cub3D` will be created in the project root.

 Cleaning build artifacts:

-make clean
+'make clean
-make fclean
+make fclean'

 ---

 ## Running the Game

-./cub3D path/to/your/map.cub
+'./cub3D path/to/your/map.cub'

 - Make sure your `.cub` map file follows the expected format.
 - Example maps are included in the `maps/` folder.